Drew Lewis: Later life

 In 1983, Lewis was hired as chairman and CEO of Warner-Amex Cable Communications (WACCI), the joint venture between the then Warner Communications and American Express, succeeding Gustave M. Hauser.
 In this role, he was also chairman of the WACCI subsidiary, Warner-Amex Satellite Entertainment Company (WASEC), which eventually became known as MTV Networks after a public offering in 1984.

-In April 1986, about the time Warner Communications sold its interest in MTV Networks, and purchased American Express's share of Warner Amex Cable (renaming it Warner Cable), Drew Lewis left WACCI to become Chairman and CEO of the Union Pacific Corporation and its subsidiary, the Union Pacific Railroad.
+In April 1986, about the time Warner Communications sold its interest in MTV Networks, and purchased American Express's share of Warner Amex Cable (renaming it Warner Cable), Drew Lewis left WACCI to become chairman and CEO of the Union Pacific Corporation and its subsidiary, the Union Pacific Railroad.

 In 1986, Lewis appeared at the commencement exercises of his alma mater, Haverford College, to be awarded an honorary doctorate degree.
 After learning that a significant portion of the faculty of the Quaker college had opposed awarding him the honor because of his actions during the still-controversial air traffic controllers strike, he declined to accept the degree.
 He said he did so out of respect for the Quaker tradition of making decisions by consensus.

 In October 1986, he became president and CEO of Union Pacific Corporation, parent of the railroad.
-One year later, on October 1, 1987, he became Chairman and CEO of Union Pacific Corporation, succeeding William S. Cook.
+One year later, on October 1, 1987, he became chairman and CEO of Union Pacific Corporation, succeeding William S. Cook.
 He served in that post until 1997.

-In February 1987, President Reagan asked Lewis to return to the White House, and accept the appointment of White House Chief of Staff, following the resignation of Donald T. Regan.
-However, Lewis turned down the President's request, and the job was subsequently filled by Howard Baker.
+In February 1987, President Reagan asked Lewis to return to the White House and accept the appointment of White House Chief of Staff, following the resignation of Donald T. Regan.
+However, Lewis refused the President's request, and the job was subsequently filled by Howard Baker.

 In later years, Lewis sat on the boards of American Express, Ford Motor Company, Gannett Company, and SmithKline Beecham.